gsurma/jetson/README.md

 [Python script](autopilot_testing.py)
 <br>
 <br>
-Finally, with the trained model we can test our jetson on the track.
-With the relatively lightweight CNN, jetson operates at ~30 FPS, successfully drives the track in both directions and correctly stops at the end of the road.
+Finally, with the trained model we can test Jetson on the track.
+With the relatively lightweight CNN, Jetson operates at ~30 FPS, successfully drives the track in both directions and correctly stops at the end of the road.

 <img src="assets/topdown1.gif" width=500>
 <img src="assets/topdown2.gif" width=500>